 Fuerteventura is home to an impressive array of action and adventure activities to enjoy during your holiday – you’ll especially love it if you have a passion for water sports!
-It doesn't matter whether you base yourself in Jandia, Calete de Fuste or El Cotillo, there's plenty of places to get involved along the Canaria Costa!
-Whether you’re a complete novice or fancy yourself as king of the waves, the island caters for all skill levels in water skiing, wind surfing, diving, snorkelling and swimming.
+It doesn't matter whether you base yourself in Jandia, Caleta de Fuste or El Cotillo, there's plenty of places to get involved along the Canaria Costa!
+Whether you’re a complete novice or fancy yourself as king of the waves, the island caters for all skill levels in water skiing, windsurfing, diving, snorkelling and swimming.
 The beaches are also a great launch pad for sailing, and various private sailing options are readily available.
 You can even take a private four-hour trip out to the stunning Lobos Island from Corralejo!

 Walking is especially invigorating on Fuerteventura with the varied coastline offering everything from rugged rocky outcrops to fine sandy strolls.
 Roaming around the Parque de National Jandia will afford some amazing sights across Fuerteventura.
 Quad biking and buggy tours are also available to burn some rubber and see the sights in comfort.
 Fuerteventura also boasts some fantastic landscapes.
-Action and adventure runs in the veins of Fuerteventura, and your holiday will take full advantage of it!
+Action and adventure run in the veins of Fuerteventura and your holiday will take full advantage of it!

 If you don’t know where to begin, ask the concierge at your all inclusive: they want to help you have the best holiday!

 If you’re in need of a little motivation, The World Wind Surfing Championship is held here every July.
 Take some tips from the pros as they battle it out on the waves.
 Lots of resorts on Fuerteventura offer slices of private beachfront.
 Try the Costa Calma, aptly named for a relaxing day on the beach.
-The biggest attraction of a Fuerteventura holiday is the fact you're never far from a beach - whether you're in Corralejo or Jandia, there's beaches to match Fuerteventura's Canary cousins, like Tenerife or Lanzarote.
+The biggest attraction of a Fuerteventura holiday is the fact you're never far from a beach - whether you're in Corralejo or Jandia, there are beaches to match Fuerteventura's Canaries cousins, like Tenerife or Lanzarote.

 There’s live music at the Rock Café, cocktails and karaoke at Flicks Bar, and a beach paradise for dance, sunsets and trendy music at the Waikiki Beach Club.
-With a selection of all inclusive resorts and hotels verging on the overwhelming, you can situate yourself as close or as far away from the action as you like.
+With a selection of all-inclusive resorts and hotels verging on the overwhelming, you can situate yourself as close or as far away from the action as you like.
 For such a small island, you’ll be amazed at the nightlife Fuerteventura offers, and your holiday will be one you’ll treasure for years.

 There’s also some stunning coastal walks to enjoy at your leisure, with resorts and cafes dotted around Fuerteventura to relax and recharge.
-The island’s main town, Corralejo, is great for couples to explore, with its narrow streets and port providing a treasure trove of local produce and gifts as well as fabulous choices of seafood, fine dining and some trendy pubs and bars.
+The island’s main town, Corralejo, is great for couples to explore, with its narrow streets and a port providing a treasure trove of local produce and gifts as well as fabulous choices of seafood, fine dining and some trendy pubs and bars.
 We’re sure that you’ll love your holiday in the Atlantic paradise of Fuerteventura.

 All the towns on the island host their own celebration of dance, music and food in February and March, and usually a series of smaller events during the year.
 Betancuria is well regarded as the cultural hub of Fuerteventura as it plays host to the island’s main museums of history, religion and archaeology, as well as a fine selection of eateries and bars.

-Home-cooked cuisine is also a big part of Fuerteventura life, and your holiday won’t be complete without sampling one of the many varieties of goat stews and chops, as well as the local speciality of ‘Gofio’ – a delicious toasted corn and wheat flour accompaniment to delicious soups and stews.
+The home-cooked cuisine is also a big part of Fuerteventura life, and your holiday won’t be complete without sampling one of the many varieties of goat stews and chops, as well as the local speciality of ‘Gofio’ – a delicious toasted corn and wheat flour accompaniment to delicious soups and stews.
 You’ll love the Spanish vibe with a local twist that Fuerteventura offers, and the result is a uniquely fascinating island culture not to be found anywhere else on earth.